tikalk/full-Stack-12-factors/articles/11-Factor-11.md

   - **Multiple endpoints:** This can lead to a large number of endpoints as the application grows, making discovery and management more difficult.
   - **Versioning:** Managing API versions can be challenging.

+- **Streaming capabilities:**
+  - **Traditional REST:** Generally request-response based with complete data payloads, not ideal for streaming scenarios.
+  - **Server-Sent Events (SSE):** A powerful streaming extension to REST that's experiencing a renaissance due to AI chatbots and real-time applications.
+SSE allows the server to push data to the client over a single HTTP connection as a stream of events.
+This technology, which had been overshadowed by WebSockets, is now widely adopted for AI chat applications where a user sends a query once and receives a streaming response in chunks, creating a more responsive user experience.

 - **When to use:**
   - Public APIs where discoverability and simplicity are important.
   - Simple CRUD (Create, Read, Update, Delete) operations.
   - Applications with clear, well-defined resources.
   - When working with a variety of clients (web browsers, mobile apps, third-party integrations).

+- **Documentation Best Practices:**
+  - **OpenAPI/Swagger:** Use OpenAPI specifications to create comprehensive, interactive documentation that serves as both human-readable docs and machine-readable contracts.
+  - **Interactive documentation:** Tools like Swagger UI allow developers to test API endpoints directly from the documentation.
+  - **Code generation:** OpenAPI specs can automatically generate client SDKs in multiple programming languages, reducing integration time and errors.

 - **Most common libraries (examples):**

   - **Client-side (JavaScript):** `fetch` API (native browser), `axios`.
   - **Server-side (Node.js):** `express`, `restify`, and `Nest.js`.
+  - **Server-side (Python):** `FastAPI` (modern, fast framework with automatic OpenAPI generation), `Flask` (lightweight and flexible), `Django REST Framework` (comprehensive toolkit for Django).

 - **Real-world example:** Consider a typical e-commerce website.
 When you view a product, you make a `GET` request to `/products/{product_id}`.
 When you add it to your cart, you might make a `POST` request to `/cart`.